-A third calibration method is to simulate the heater's resistance at setpoint with a decade box or fixed resistor.
-This method may be difficult because you must supply a precise resistance which can also dissipate a lot of wattage.
+A third calibration method is to simulate the heater's resistance at set point with a decade box or fixed resistor.
+This method is difficult because you must supply a precise resistance which can also dissipate a lot of wattage.
 Care must be taken to prevent the heat from shifting the resistance value.